VRM in the States: California

 - California officials were able to implement online voter registration at a cost of $1.8 million, an outlier by orders of magnitude relative to other states implementing online voter registration systems.
 This sum also included the costs of building the statewide voter registration system—California was the only state that did not have a statewide database at the time of implementation.
 California applied for and received grants to cover this expense.

-- Between November 2012 and November 2014, 21.2% of all new voter registration applications were received online.
+- Between November 2014 and November 2016, the state received 1,595,415 new voter registration applications through its online portal.